-We have applied to list our shares on The Nasdaq Capital Market under the symbol "BTAI."
+We have been approved, subject to notice of issuance, to list our common stock on The Nasdaq Capital Market under the symbol "BTAI."
 Upon completion of this offering, we will be a "controlled company" as defined in the corporate governance rules of The Nasdaq Capital Market.